-We derive our revenues primarily from passenger transportation, which represented 97.4% of our revenues for the year ended December 31, 2017.
-In addition, 2.2% of our total revenues are derived from cargo and 0.4% from other revenues.
+We derive our revenues primarily from passenger transportation, which represented 96.6% of our revenues for the year ended December 31, 2018.
+In addition, 2.3% of our total revenues are derived from cargo and 1.0% from other revenues.

-We recognize passenger revenue when transportation is provided.
+We recognize passenger revenue from tickets when transportation is provided rather than when a ticket is sold.
 Passenger revenues reflect the capacity of our aircraft on the routes we fly, load factor and yield.
-Our capacity is measured in terms of available seat miles, or "ASMs," which represents the number of seats available on our aircraft multiplied by the number of miles the seats are flown.
+Our capacity is measured in terms of available seat miles, or "ASMs", which represents the number of seats available on our aircraft multiplied by the number of miles the seats are flown.
 Our usage is measured in terms of RPMs, which is the number of revenue passengers multiplied by the miles these passengers fly.
 Load factor, or the percentage of our capacity that is actually used by paying customers, is calculated by dividing RPMs by ASMs.
 Yield is the average amount that one passenger pays to fly one mile.
 We use a combination of approaches, taking into account yields, flight load factors and effects on load factors of connecting traffic, depending on the characteristics of the markets served, to arrive at a strategy for achieving the best possible revenue per available seat mile, balancing the average fare charged against the corresponding effect on our load factors.

 We recognize cargo revenue when transportation is provided.
-Historically our other revenue consists primarily of commissions earned on tickets sold for flights on other airlines, special charges, charter flights, and services provided to other airlines.
+Historically our other revenue consists primarily of commissions earned on tickets sold for flights on other airlines, special charges, charter flights and services provided to other airlines.